 FEDERAL COURT.
-Sister sued Brother as former Trustee of a trust established by their Father, in Miami-Dade County Circuit Court.
+A sister sued a brother as former Trustee of a trust established by their father, in Miami-Dade County Circuit Court.
 BFM removed the case to Federal Court under diversity jurisdiction, and moved to dismiss on various grounds.
-After two dismissals without prejudice, Sister tried to have the case remanded to State Court by adding additional defendants who were Florida residents, thereby destroying diversity.
-Boyes, Farina & Matwiczyk successfully opposed Sister’s efforts and obtained a dismissal with prejudice in favor of Brother.
+After two dismissals without prejudice, the sister tried to have the case remanded to State Court by adding additional defendants who were Florida residents, thereby destroying diversity.
+Boyes, Farina & Matwiczyk successfully opposed the sister’s efforts and obtained a dismissal with prejudice in favor of the brother.

 FAMILY AND TRUST LAW.
 Three siblings were beneficiaries under a Trust established by their deceased father.
 The Trust contained three subtrusts, one for each of the three siblings, and the surviving siblings were the default remainder beneficiaries for any of the siblings who died without being survived by descendants.
 The Trust also contained strict “spendthrift” provisions to protect against creditors.
 The eldest sibling secretly adopted one of his creditors, without notice to the other siblings, to evade the spendthrift provisions and to displace his siblings as the remainder beneficiaries of his subtrust.
 Boyes, Farina & Matwiczyk intervened and successfully reversed the adoption, restoring the other two siblings to their rightful positions as remainder beneficiaries of the eldest sibling’s subtrust.